sergeykonkin/SettingsMapper/README.md

 IAppSettings appSettings = dynamicBuilder.Create();
 ```

-**Note.** `DynamicSettingsBuilder<T>` located in separate `TigrSettings.Dynamic` package.
+**Note.** `DynamicSettingsBuilder{T}` located in separate `TigrSettings.Dynamic` package.

 ### Converters
-**TigrSettings** comes with set of default converters,  but if they are not enough, you can implement either `ISettingsProvider` interface or `SettingValueConverterBase<TValue>` class and pass additional converters to settings builder constructor:
+**TigrSettings** comes with set of default converters,  but if they are not enough, you can implement either `ISettingsProvider` interface or `SettingValueConverterBase{TValue}` class and pass additional converters to settings builder constructor:

 ```csharp
 ISettingsProvider myConverter = new MySettingValueConverter();